jolibrain/fluidnet_cxx/README.md

 python3 fluid_net_train.py
 ```

-In you train for the first time ever with the FluidNet, you will have to preprocess it.
+In you train for the first time ever with the FluidNet datasset, you will have to preprocess it.
 Set ```preprocOnly``` to ```True```.
-This will create new torch arrays from the original binary files, reading data faster
+This will create and save the data as torch arrays from the original binary files,
-during training.
+making the reading of data faster during training faster.
 This process can take some time but it is necessary only once!.
-For the rest of the work  ```preprocOnly``` must be ```False```.
+For the rest of the work  ```preprocOnly``` must be set to ```False```.

 You can interrupt at any time your training and resume it, by setting ```resumeTraining```
 to ```True```.